 Matterhorn provides a platform for courts, law enforcement, and citizens to resolve legal issues and disputes online.
 Matterhorn benefits courts by allowing them to resolve certain case types online.
-Courts use Matterhorn to resolve minor criminal and civil infractions like traffic and parking tickets, to prevent warrants, resolve small claims disputes, administer amnesty events, assess ability-to-pay, allow citizens to plea online, and communicate with custodial and non-custodial parents on family court compliance.
+Courts use Matterhorn to resolve minor criminal and civil infractions like traffic and parking tickets, to prevent warrants, to resolve warrants, to resolve small claims disputes, to administer amnesty events, to assess ability-to-pay, to allow citizens to plea online, and to communicate with custodial and non-custodial parents on family court compliance.

 Matterhorn has been used in over 20,000 cases nationally.

 How it Works

 When a court has provided Matterhorn to their citizens, a citizen with an open case can check if they are eligible to resolve the matter online.
 Courts choose their own criteria for eligibility.
 For example, a court may choose to review traffic tickets online only when the driving record is clean.

 Matterhorn - Communicate, Negotiate, Resolve

 If the case is eligible, the citizen can tell the court about their case and answer some questions from the court.